 When our doctors recommend a treatment, we assume our doctors have good reasons for doing so.
 We assume that studies have shown the treatment to help, or even cure, what ails us.
-Is it possible your doctor might prescribe a medication, treatment, or even surgery if there was no evidence of benefit?
-Yes!
+However, did you know your doctor might prescribe a medication, treatment, or even surgery if there was no evidence of benefit?
 Why does this happen?
 Should you trust your doctor’s recommendations?
 What can you do?

-Researchers recently evaluated 3,000+ studies published between 2003-2017 in highly regarded medical journals.
+Researchers evaluated 3,000+ studies published between 2003-2017 in highly regarded medical journals.
 They found 396 routine medical practices that studies in leading journals clearly contradicted.
-In other words, they concluded there are almost 400 practices that doctors consider conventional wisdom even though there is no scientific proof of effectiveness.
+In other words, they identified almost 400 practices that doctors consider conventional wisdom, even though there is no scientific proof of effectiveness.